csce585-mlsystems/project-athena/README.md

 4. [GAN-based Attacks](https://arxiv.org/abs/1801.02610)
 3. etc.

 **Note:** You are encouraged to explore for new attacks not listed.
-Some good resources are related studies in recent years, NIPS adversarial competitions, and surveys in adversarial machine learning.
+Some good resources are related studies in recent years, NeurIPS adversarial competitions, and surveys in adversarial machine learning.

 # Task 2.
 Extension of ATHENA
 * **Due**: 11:59:59 PM, Nov.
 15